 Second is to make the main dough a stretchy dough first before adding yeast paste or butter

 Make a smooth dough using the starter, organic all-purpose flour, water, a tiny pinch of salt and organic unrefined cane sugar.
-Cover it with the damp kitchen towel and let it rest at room temperature for about 2 hours.
-If the surrounding environment is super hot, say over 80 degree Fahrenheit, you may only need less than 1 hour to complete the process.
+Cover it with a damp kitchen towel and let it rest at room temperature for about 2 hours.
+If the surrounding environment is super hot, say over 80 degrees Fahrenheit, you may only need less than 1 hour to complete the process.

 This step helps fully activate protein molecules inside the flour.
 The dough becomes very stretchy and can wrap around your hands like gloves.
 This is one of my ultimate tips for soft bread.